Homelessness: 20th century

 The U.S. Great Depression of the 1930s caused an epidemic of poverty, hunger, and homelessness in the United States.
 When Franklin D. Roosevelt took over the presidency from Herbert Hoover in 1933, he signed the New Deal, which expanded social welfare, including providing funds to build public housing.

 How the Other Half Lives and Jack London's The People of the Abyss (1903) discussed homelessness and raised public awareness, which caused some changes in building codes and social conditions.
 In England, dormitory housing called "spikes" was provided by local boroughs.
 By the 1930s in England, 30,000 people were living in these facilities.
 In 1933, George Orwell wrote about poverty in London and Paris, in his book Down and Out in Paris and London.
 In general, in most countries, many towns and cities had an area that contained the poor, transients, and afflicted, such as a "skid row".
 In New York City, for example, there was "the Bowery" – traditionally, where people with an alcohol use disorder were to be found sleeping on the streets, bottle in hand.

 In the 1960s in the UK, the nature and growing problem of homelessness changed in England as public concern grew.
 The number of people living "rough" in the streets had increased dramatically.
-However, beginning with the Conservative administration's Rough Sleeper Initiative, the number of people sleeping rough in London fell dramatically.
-This initiative was supported further by the incoming Labour administration from 2009 onwards with the publication of the 'Coming in from the Cold' strategy published by the Rough Sleepers Unit, which proposed and delivered a massive increase in the number of hostel bed spaces in the capital and an increase in funding for street outreach teams, who work with rough sleepers to enable them to access services.
+However, beginning with the Conservative administration's Rough Sleeper Initiative in 1990, the number of people sleeping rough in London fell dramatically.
+This initiative was supported further by the incoming Labour administration from 2009 onwards with the publication of the Coming in from the Cold strategy published by the Rough Sleepers Unit, which proposed and delivered a massive increase in the number of hostel bed spaces in the capital and an increase in funding for street outreach teams, who work with rough sleepers to enable them to access services.

-Scotland saw a slightly different picture, with the impact of the right to buy ending in a significant drop in available social housing.
-The 1980s and the 1990s resulted in an ever-increasing picture of people becoming homeless.

-North Korea
+Scotland saw a different picture.
+The Right to Buy policy in the 1980s and 1990s reduced the amount of social housing available, which contributed to homelessness becoming more prevalent.
+Scotland ended Right to Buy in 2016, with implementation concluded by mid-2016.

 Due to economic crisis and famine in North Korea in the 1990s, many were forced to leave the country in search of employment elsewhere.
 Many of them became illegal immigrants, seeking asylum in China, South Korea or other nearby countries.
 Families that made it to China were often separated, in some cases children even fled North Korea on their own.
 These orphaned North Korean homeless children living in China are called the Kotjebi.